RSCJacksonLab/landscapy/docs/cookbook/foundations/fitness-layers.md

 # Work with fitness layers

 A landscape can hold multiple phenotypes or representations of uncertainty.
-The active view selects a layer for methods that require one; it does not alter the stored data.
+The active view selects a layer for methods that require one.
+Changing the active layer does not alter data in other fitness layers, annotations, sequences or graph connectivity.

 ## Input